Apgoldberg1/Dex-Net-5.0/README.md

 # Dex-Net 5.0 - A PyTorch implementation to train on the Dex-Net Dataset
-Codebase to train on the Dex-Net 3.0 suction grasp dataset.
-The model takes cropped 32x32 depth images as input and outputs predicted grasp quality.
+Dex-Net 5.0 is a PyTorch implementation to train on the Dex-Net 2.0 parallel jaw grasp and Dex-Net 3.0 suction grasp dataset.
+It provides faster data-loading, training, and inference over the original implementations.
+The models take cropped 32x32 depth images, the distance of the gripper from the camera, and grasp approach angle (only for suction) as input, and output a grasp confidence.
 ## Original Work
 Dex-Net 5.0 is an extension of previous work which can be found here: